Local County Vehicle Fees: Why They Vary So Much

 Virginia: the personal property tax

-Virginia hosts the largest county-level vehicle charge in the country.
-Counties and independent cities assess a personal property tax (PPT) on the depreciated value of every registered vehicle, with rates ranging from $0.50 to $5.00 per $100 of value.
-Fairfax County's effective rate is $4.57.
-Arlington runs $5.00.
-Norfolk runs $4.00.
-On a $30,000 SUV, that translates to $1,200 to $1,500 every year on top of the state $40 base registration.
-Partial relief exists through the Personal Property Tax Relief Act on the first $20,000 of assessed value, but high-rate-county residents still owe four-figure bills.
+Virginia carries the heaviest county-level vehicle charge in the country.
+Counties and independent cities assess a personal property tax (PPT) on the depreciated value of every registered vehicle, at rates from $0.50 to $5.00 per $100 of value.
+Fairfax County's effective rate is $4.57, Arlington runs the full $5.00, and Norfolk sits at $4.00.
+On a $30,000 SUV that works out to $1,200 to $1,500 a year, charged on top of the $40 state base registration.
+The Personal Property Tax Relief Act knocks down the bill on the first $20,000 of assessed value, but residents of the high-rate counties still write four-figure checks.
 See Virginia.

 Hawaii: per-island weight tax